-This article is part of a new series on Agile for Physical Products.
+This article is part of a new series on Agile for Hardware Development.
 I invite you to sign up to receive the entire series if you want to learn more about how Rapid Learning Cycles fits into the Agile universe.

 When people with Agile experience see the Rapid Learning Cycles framework, it looks familiar.
 That’s not an accident.